solo-io/solo-cop/workshops/opa-sidecar-externalauth/README.md

 This file will instruct OPA that we have a package that will own the `httpbin` name.
 Build your bundle by running `opa build -b .` in the `rego` directory.
 (NEED TO HAVE OPA INSTALLATION DIRECTIONS).

-Next, we need to upload this bundle to a bundle service.
-There are lots of different options for a bundle service – you can use a local NGINX server, a cloud storage service, and other options.
+Next, we need to upload this bundle to an HTTP service.
+There are lots of different options for this service – you can use a local NGINX server, a cloud storage service, and other options.
 We will use a GCP bucket today.

 You can copy the bundle to GCS with the following command: